AldurD392/UnitedTweetAnalyzer/README.md

 * Test and evaluate different algorithms.
 Find out the precision of the best one while classifying unlabeled data.

 ## Install
-UnitedTweetsAnalyzer is a Maven project.
+UnitedTweetsAnalyzer ships as a Maven project.
+We've tested it against Java 8 and should be fine with every version >= 7.
 You can install it (i.e. build the JAR package) as follows.

 ```bash